mpinese/soma-cnv/README.md

 * Highly sensitive: calling copy number variation in low purity samples (down to ~ 5% aneuploid nucleated cell fraction)
 * Suitable for low-depth data: soma-cnv was developed to work on human WGS intended for germline genotyping (30-40X mean depth).
 * Approximate resolution of CNV only: soma-cnv's spatial resolution depends on the loci it is supplied.
 Typically CNV is localised to within 10 kb, but soma-cnv does not give base-level breakpoint resolution.
-* Assumes the presence of a single clonal aneuploid fraction mixed within diploid cells.
+* Assumes the presence of a single clonal aneuploid fraction mixed among diploid cells.
 Deviations from this assumption (eg aneuploid subclones) will degrade performance.
 * Works on a per-sample basis.
-* Requires calibration files for best performance.
+* Requires calibration files.
 One set of calibration files is supplied, but it may be necessary to generate calibration files for different experimental setups.
 Although soma-cnv's primary calling workflow works in single-sample mode, the generation of calibration files requires a large collection of platform-matched samples.

 ## Requirements

+* Mapped sequencing data
 * A variant caller (eg GATK HaplotypeCaller, samtools.
 Tested with GATK 3.7-0-gcfedb67)
 * R (tested with v3.4.2)
   * mgcv (tested with 1.8-22)